McCracken Poston: Judge Bryant Cochran judicial corruption case

-In July 2012, Poston undertook to assist a woman from Murray County, Georgia, in filing a complaint against Murray County Chief Magistrate Judge Bryant Cochran.
+In July 2012, Poston undertook assisting a woman from Murray County, Georgia, in filing a complaint against Murray County Chief Magistrate Judge Bryant Cochran.
 The woman charged that when she was in the Judge's office in April, 2012, the elected Chief Magistrate solicited a sexual relationship from her that he told her would result a "good outcome" in a criminal case the woman was seeking to initiate against three assailants that had attacked her on Easter Sunday, 2012.
 The woman did not comply with the requests for the sexual relationship, but had a brief texting relationship with the judge, and sent him one photo of herself in her underwear, at the judge's request.

 The Georgia Judicial Qualifications Commission (JQC) started to investigate the judge, after meeting the woman in Poston's office, and in the course of the investigation also found a stack of pre-signed search warrant blanks in the Magistrate Court Office.
 These were pre-signed warrants that the judge had left in the court's office for law enforcement to pick up and use if he was not in.
 This not only violated the law, but destroyed the notion of a "neutral and detached magistrate" – making the requisite finding of probable cause to issue such warrants a rubber stamp of law enforcement.

 While Judge Cochran won the 2012 reelection handily during the investigation, the discovery of the pre-signed warrants started speculation that the Chief Magistrate would step down.
 Before this happened, however, Poston's client was stopped in her car at night near her home by a Murray County deputy, who was almost immediately joined by his Sergeant, the judge's cousin.
 When the first officer's drug dog failed to signal the presence of any illegal drugs, the officers turned off their lapel microphones and called the embattled Chief Magistrate Judge.
 Just after the call, one of the officers walked directly to a certain spot and reached under the car.
 A magnetized tin-box was found under the woman's car containing methamphetamine.